 Children are becoming more confident at reading longer and more varied sentences.
 Usually no more than 15 pages with 2 or 3 sentences per page.
-Aligned with Phases 4/5 of Letters and Sounds

 - Move through text attending to meaning, print and sentence structure flexibly - Self-correct more rapidly on the run - Re-read to enhance phrasing and clarify precise meaning - Solve new words using print information and understanding of the text to try alternative pronunciations - Identify constituent parts of unfamiliar words to read correctly - Manage a greater range of text genre - Discuss content of the text in a manner which indicates precise meaning